 Before moving on to the next section, please make sure you have read and understood part six.

 Audio Visual (A.V.) facilities

-Teaching walls are fitted into every specialist room.
-There are also both fixed and portable cameras, a video and a sound editing room.
+Teaching walls are fitted into every specialist room in RWB and WTB.
+There are also portable cameras, a video and a sound editing room.
 Video, photographs and sound can be recorded by you or by the Specialist Technical staff with prior arrangement.